-If the SSA determines that a plan participant is eligible for premium-free Medicare Part A, the State of Illinois Group Insurance Program requires that the plan participant accept the Medicare Part A coverage and submit a copy of the Medicare identification card to the Medicare COB Unit upon receipt.
+If the SSA determines that a plan participant is eligible for premium-free Medicare Part A and you are a retiree, or not actively working due to disability, the State Employees Group Insurance Program requires that the plan participant accept the Medicare Part A coverage and submit a copy of the Medicare identification card to the Department's Medicare COB Unit upon receipt.

-If the SSA determines that a plan participant is not eligible for Medicare Part A benefits at a premium-free rate, the State of Illinois Group Insurance Program does not require the plan participant to purchase Medicare Part A coverage; however, the State does require the plan participant to provide a written statement from the SSA advising of his/her Medicare Part A ineligibility.
-The plan participant is required to submit a copy of the SSA statement to the Medicare COB Unit.
+If the SSA determines that a plan participant is not eligible for Medicare Part A benefits at a premium-free rate, the State Employees Group Insurance Program does not require the plan participant to purchase Medicare Part A coverage; however, the State does require the plan participant to provide a written statement from the SSA advising of his/her Medicare Part A ineligibility.
+The plan participant is required to submit a copy of the SSA statement to the Department's Medicare COB Unit.